SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
   ```

-3. Update the **getPropertyPaneConfiguration()** method of the client-side web part, in order to support the choice selection in the property pane.
+3. Update the **getPropertyPaneConfiguration()** method of the client-side web part to support the choice selection in the property pane.
 The following example shows the new implementation of the method.

   ```typescript
     protected getPropertyPaneConfiguration(): IPropertyPaneConfiguration {